Warren Creavalle

 Warren Creavalle (born August 14, 1990) is a former footballer who played as a defensive midfielder, central midfielder or rightback.
 Born in the United States, he represented Guyana at senior international level, after representing the United States at youth international level.

 College and amateur

 Creavalle appeared in 73 career collegiate games, and he scored eight goals and had 10 assists.
-He played two years at Furman University before transferring to University of Central Florida.
-In 2010, he was named to the All-American Third Team, becoming first UCF player to earn All-America status since 1997.
+He played two years at Furman University before transferring to the University of Central Florida.
+In 2010, he was named to the All-American Third Team, becoming the first UCF player to earn All-America status since 1997.
 The following year, Crevalle earned All-Conference USA First Team honors.
 That year he played in 17 games with 16 starts.
 He scored one goal and three assists.
-Creavalle was named to MAC Hermann Trophy Watch List.
+Creavalle was named to the MAC Hermann Trophy Watch List.
 Creavalle was also named to All-Conference USA First Team once again.
 He became the first player in program history to be named to the NSCAA/Performance Subaru All-South Region First Team.

 In 2010, he played with the Carolina Dynamo in the Professional Development League.